Trafigura exits Australia's Tiger Resources, no strategic buyers

 "They're one of the players you would have expected to be involved," said PCF's Baroni.

-Other companies with assets in the region include commodities trader Glencore International (GLEN.L) and China's Jinchuan Group.
+Other companies with assets in the region include commodities trader Glencore International and China's Jinchuan Group.

 Tiger's shares rose 2.9 percent to A$0.36 on Friday in a flat broader market after the sale was completed.